Albert Einstein once said… “Play is the highest form of research.”

 2. Constructive Play

-Playing with building blocks, Lego and other construction toys teaches your child to problem solve, try again when a construction fails, and develop cognitive and fine motor skills.
+Playing with building blocks, Lego and other construction toys teach your child to problem solve, try again when a construction fails, and develop cognitive and fine motor skills.

 3. Fantasy/ Imaginative Play